 Welcome to Religious Exploration (RE) classes at UUCNC!

-In addition to loving care in the Caterpillar Room, for children from birth to age 5, this year we have great plans for the Butterfly Class (ages 5-10) and the new Dove Class (grades 5-8)!
-Learn more about what’s planned for each of these grade groupings by clicking the About Us tab, then selecting Children’s Programs.
+In addition to loving care in the Caterpillar Room, for children from birth to age 5, older children are welcome in the Butterfly Class (ages 5-10)!
+Learn more by clicking the About Us tab above, then selecting Children’s Programs.

 Questions about Children’s Religious Exploration?
 Speak with RE Coordinator Karen Taverna.

 The Youth Group reminds the congregation that the donation of your deposit cans and bottles is greatly appreciated!
 Colleen, the owner of Cash for Cans (on Route 60 in just north of Route 83; driving from Rte.
 20 it is housed in a large garage with a bright green roof on the left) has generously offered to continue keeping a tab for us for this ongoing fundraiser.
 Call ahead to check when they’ll be open: 716 672-2274.